I signed a Lien Waiver, but I haven’t gotten Paid What Can I Do?

 In the current economy, commercial collections of accounts is increasingly more difficult.
 Debtors own fewer and fewer assets which may be attached by creditors; thus, it is imperative that suppliers, subcontractors and contractors in Georgia who are not seeing payments file valid liens.
 Please contact the Cobb Law Group to see if you are able to file a mechanics lien and increase your recovery rates!

 I am regularly greeted on the telephone with the question, “Can I file a lien?”
 As you know there are numerous types of liens which a person who is owed money may file against the person who owes them money.
-But, we are a construction law firm in Georgia which means that we file a lot of materialmen’s liens on behalf of our clients.
-So, although we cannot always tell someone whether or not they can file some other type of lien, we can usually advise them whether or not Georgia’s lien laws allow them to file a materialmen’s lien in a particular matter.
+But, we are a construction law firm in Georgia which means that we prepare and file a lot of materialmen’s liens on behalf of our clients.
+So, although we cannot always tell someone whether or not they can file some other type of lien, we can usually advise them whether or not Georgia’s lien laws allow them to file a materialmen’s lien in their particular matter.
 Incidentally, it is interesting to note that such liens in Georgia are referred to as “Mechanics Liens” or “Materialmen’s Liens”, but they are substantially similar to other states’ counterparts such as “Construction Lien”, “Subcontractor Lien” , “Supplier Lien”, “Architect Lien”, “Engineer Lien”, “Surveyor Lien”, “Forester Lien”, etc.

 The Official Code of Georgia (O.C.G.A) Section 44-14-361 states that the following types of people may file materialmen liens in Georgia: